Bathurst Airport (New South Wales): Airline and destination

+FlyPelican flew return from Bathurst to Sydney Sunday to Friday starting on 5 September 2022.
+The services were operated on the BAE Jetstream 32 and later increased to running daily.
+FlyPelican concluded services to Bathurst on 14 July 2023 stating that the route was no longer financially viable.

 Regional Express

 Rex Airlines flew Bathurst to Sydney twice weekly (return) until 30 June 2022.
 At its peak, services previously operated up to three times daily.

 The airline also formerly operated flights three times weekly between Bathurst and Parkes.
 Regional Express is based in Wagga Wagga with its major NSW hub in Sydney.
 REX flew Saab 340, 34 seat turboprop aircraft on the Bathurst route.

 Charter air services

 Several companies provide charter services from the Bathurst Airport including Panorama Airways and Smartair.

 Bathurst Aero Club

 Bathurst Aero Club is a social club and training business founded in 1938 which has a club house beside the passenger terminal.
 The club has regular fly days and cross country excursions.

 Flying Training

 Several flying schools operate from the Bathurst Regional Airport, including Learn 2 Fly (18fifty3), Panair Panorama Airways and Ward Air.

 Australian Air Force Cadets

 No. 328 Squadron of Number 3 Wing Australian Air Force Cadets (AAFC) is based at the Bathurst Regional Airport.
 Parades and training sessions are held in rooms located in the Airport grounds.
-Squadrons from around NSW converge on Bathurst for gliding training during school holidays at four, two-week gliding courses each year operating primarily on the grass 17/35 strip and the grass on either side of the gravel 08/26 runway.
+Squadrons from around NSW converge on Bathurst for gliding training during school holidays at four, two-week gliding courses each year operating primarily on the grass 17/35 strip and the grass on either side of the 08/26 runway.